An intensely flavorful banana smoothie that will make you think you are indulging in a rich dessert!

 - 1 cup cow's milk or a non-dairy beverage of your choice

 - 1 cup plain vanilla yogurt or frozen yogurt

 - 3 cups ice

-- Roast in a 350 degree oven for 20 min (with peels on).
+- Roast bananas in a 350 degree oven for 20 min (with peels on).
 Let cool completely.

-- Peel two bananas and combine bananas through ice in a blender, processing until smooth.
-Pour into 4 glasses.
+- Peel the bananas and combine bananas (reserve half for slicing) through ice in a blender, processing until smooth.
+Pour into 2 glasses.
 Slice remaining banana.
-Garnish each glass with banana and caramel.
+Garnish each glass with banana slices.
 Serve immediately.